zmalone/chef-web-docs/source/common-use-cases/wordpress.md

 cookbook 'wordpress', '~> 1.1.2'
 ```

-The first line says "use the Opscode community site for cookbooks".
+The first line tells Berkshelf to get the following items from the Opscode community website.
 The second line defines the wordpress cookbook as a dependency and locks to a specific version.

 Next, we need to download this cookbook from the cookbook site.
 We can do this by running `berks install`: